mrsahin101/BOOKS/C_Programming/C_All_in_One_Desk_Reference_For_Dummies/Book_III_Above_C_Level/Notes.md

 - To access nested structure items, lets say we define it like this : struct family people;
     people.birtday.month is the way we access nested structure items.

+## Functions
+- Syntax :
+    type name(type)
+    {
+        statement(s);
+    }
+- type variables :
+    1. char (signed, unsigned)
+    2. double
+    3. float
+    4. int(long, short, signed, unsigned)
+    5. void

+- Suggestions for functions : keep names short and descriptive.

+- Global variables can only be declared or assigned immediate values.

+- Passing values to function.
+    1. Know what kind of value you will send to the function
+    2. Define the variable in the function's parantheses.
+    3. Somwhow use the variable in your function.
+    4. Properly prototype the function.
+    5. Remember to send the proper values when you're calling the function.

+- Returning value with **return** keyword
+    1. Function has to be defined as certain type.
+    2. The function has to return a value.
+    3. Void doesn't return any value.
+    4. Functions can return only a single value.
+There is a way working around this with pointer.